unioncollege-webtech/final-exam-study-guide/README.md

 ### Constructor Functions

-Creating a user-defined object requires two steps:
+JavaScript uses functions (not classes) to create user-defined objects.
+This requires two steps:

 - Define the object type by writing a function.
 - Create an instance of the object with new.